xlak/hapara-delete/README.md

 ## Contributing

 This project aims to compile a list of known methods to get around web filters and school spyware.
-If you know of anything that is not covered here, please open an issue or a pull request.
+If you know of anything that is not covered here, please open an issue or create a pull request.